1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Started by Teddy Roosevelt.
 In response to the Monroe Doctrine .
 Justifies repeated intervention.
 - During the Progressive era, they improved domestic policy, not oversea policy.
  - Usually just need the threat.
+ - James Cable spelled out the nature of Gunboat Diplomacy.
 #### Dollar Diplomacy
  -
 #### Moral Diplomacy